Small fund in Estonia (AIF)

 In the final stage of preparing a small alternative fund for profile activities, all issues and nuances related to the infrastructure of the future AIF should be carefully explored.
 For example, current accounts in banks or payment systems, investment or securities accounts, corporate accounts in various stock exchanges and investment platforms, etc. have to be envisaged and opened.
 It is also necessary to consider a correct and transparent system for accounting for the fund’s assets and calculating their current value, to organise the accounting and financial reporting process, etc. Our specialists are qualified and will assist you with the above-mentioned issues.

-According to the Investment Funds Act of the Republic of Estonia and Regulation 2017/1129 of the European Parliament and of the Council, an offer of fund units is not considered public in the following cases:
+According to the Investment Funds Act of the Republic of Estonia and Regulation 2017/1129 of the European Parliament and of the Council, an offer of fund units is not considered public in the following cases (it is enough to meet one condition):

 Despite the restrictions established by the law, the small alternative fund is one of the simplest and most effective tools for attracting and managing private capital.